Victor-Saliba/Visuo-Haptic-Object-Detection-and-Identification-Optimised-For-Fine-Features/README.md

 ## Quick Demo Instructions

-1. Install dependencies and OpenMMLab manually.
+1. Install requirements and OpenMMLab manually.
+2. Download `MainUI.py`, `for_models`, and the `gsrobotics`, making sure they are all in the same folder locally.
-2. Download `faster_rcnn_victor_coco88.pth` from [Releases page](https://github.com/Victor-Saliba/Hybrid-Visuo-Haptic-Object-Detection-and-Identification-Model-Optimised-For-Fine-Features/releases) and place in `for_models/`.
+3. Download `faster_rcnn_victor_coco88.pth` from [Releases page](https://github.com/Victor-Saliba/Hybrid-Visuo-Haptic-Object-Detection-and-Identification-Model-Optimised-For-Fine-Features/releases) and place in `for_models/`.
-3. Ensure you have both a camera and a Gelsight sensor connected.
+4. Ensure you have both a camera and a Gelsight sensor connected.
-4. Run:
+5. Run:
     ```sh
     python MainUI.py
     ```
-5. Follow prompts for Gelsight sensing.
+6. Follow prompts for Gelsight sensing.

 ---